-During Pastor Russell's years here at Central, he has been a great mentor to many Intern Pastors.
+Central Lutheran has been an internship site for many years.
 The congregation has been honored to have its lay members assist in providing experience and training for prospective Lutheran Pastors.
-Pastor Jeff and Central are known as an "outstanding training" site for seminary students:
+Central Lutheran is known as an "outstanding training" site for seminary students:

 1993-1994 Leslie Barnett

 1997-1998 Katy McCallum

 2002-2003 Catrina Ciccone